zanjs/tinacms.org/content/docs/getting-started/introduction.md

 ---
-title: Tina is Not a CMS
+title: Tina is Not a CMS What?
 id: introduction
 prev: null
 next: /docs/getting-started/how-tina-works